Lawn-to-Garden Incentive (L2G) Program Design Requirements

 - Pressure regulators, allowing no more pressure than recommended by the manufacturer of the drip system (usually about 10 to 15 psi) or the micro spray (usually about 35 psi).

-- Separate valves for each part of the landscape (known as ‘hydrozones’) that need a different watering schedule.
+- Separate valves for each part of the landscape (known as ‘hydrozones’) with unique water needs.

 Inefficient irrigation systems include traditional fan-spray type sprinklers.
-LBWD may verify the efficiency of the irrigation system during its final inspection, prior to its payment of the Lawn-to-Garden incentive.
+LBUD may verify the efficiency of the irrigation system during its final inspection, prior to its payment of the LTG incentive.

 In response to the severe and ongoing drought conditions experienced in communities across the State of California, Executive Order B-29, issued by Governor Jerry Brown, directs the State Water Resources Control Board (Water Board) to update the Model Water Efficient Landscape Ordinance (MWELO) to increase water efficiency standards for new and retrofitted landscapes through more efficient irrigation systems, greywater usage, on-site storm water capture, and by limiting the portion of landscapes that can be covered in turf.
 This Executive Order applies to new landscape projects over 500 square feet and re-landscaping projects consisting of more than 2,500 square feet, including residential, non-residential, and public projects.